batpigandme/contributing/contributing_to_package.md

 smoothly.

-As a contributor you should try to make accepting your code as easy as you can, this greatly increases the chance your contribution will be accepted.
+As a contributor you should try to make accepting your code as easy as you can, following the contributing docs greatly increases the chance your contribution will be accepted.

+Some common tidyverse conventions are

+  - Add a bullet to `NEWS.md` for each change referencing the issue number and your GitHub username.
+  - Add `Closes #123` at the end of your commit message to automatically close the issue with the PR is merged.
+  - Document functions with [roxygen](https://github.com/klutometis/roxygen) and be sure to run `devtools::document()` before submitting.

 ## Prerequisites